Table of Contents

 The world of pop music is incredibly competitive, and the market is always looking for more.
 Successful pop songs push and pull listeners, using sonic tricks and clever wordplay to keep people interested.
 In “Manchild,” Sabrina leans into this distinction by crafting a roast song as a summer anthem.
 Fun-filled music is juxtaposed with fed-up lyrics, and the end result is rather addictive.

-The entire project is about female self-confidence, with the lyrics delivered with emotional honesty and the perfect amount of irony.
+The entire project is about female self-confidence, with the song lyrics delivered with emotional honesty and the perfect amount of irony.
 While the theme of woman as “man’s best friend” anchors the album, Carpenter looks for assurance without giving up her identity or innate self-worth.
 These issues resonate with young women in particular, making “Manchild” one of the greatest dance party songs of all time.

 Is “Manchild” About Someone Specific?
 What Actually Matters